29td/Awesome-books/README.md

 ### Getting Started
 For you to get a local template, please follow the folowing prerequisite steps:

-Access the live source on - https://github.com/Carshy/Awesome-Books Copy the **https** or **SSH** address on the code Clone the repository using your favorite code editor
+Access the live source on - [Live Demo](https://github.com/Carshy/Awesome-Books) Copy the **https** or **SSH** address on the code Clone the repository using your favorite code editor